thephpleague/omnipay-common/README.md

 ## Support

-If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
-Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.
+If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](https://stackoverflow.com/).
+Be sure to add the [omnipay tag](https://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

-If you want to keep up to date with release anouncements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.
+If you want to keep up to date with release announcements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.